SciBorgs/SciGuides/projects/BasicArmBot.md

 In this tutorial, you will write code for a robot with a single-jointed arm and simulate its movement.
 The desired robot will have a single arm joint with an elevated axis of rotation, equipped with a static (non-pivoting) intake mechanism at the end of the arm.

-You are expected to have completed some level of the [Differential Drive projects](/DifferentialDriveBasic.md), as this project will build upon that codebase.
+You are expected to have completed some level of the Differential Drive projects, as this project will build upon that codebase.
 You should also be familiar with the concepts and usage of interfaces, inheritance, and the command-based paradigm.

+[comment]: # (add diff drive link when completed)

 All code examples are subject to change as a result of future library updates and improvements.